 Campbell recommends that daters check in early with their partners to see what their texting style is like: how often they like to text, how long their responses usually are, and if they prefer emojis.
 It sounds strange to do so, but it can help decipher texts that may otherwise lead to miscommunications.
 For instance, if you like to text hourly, but your partner waits until the end of the day to check their phone, it's good to know that upfront.

 "Everyone is different, and just because you love texting and sending emojis all day does not mean your partner feels the same way.
 Differences should be understood and respected," Campbell continues.

-Once you know your partner's texting style, use this form of communication as a way to highlight—and not define—your relationship.
-As Campbell previously mentioned, a healthy relationship needs physical interactions to form a bond.
+Once you know your partner's texting style, use this form of communication as a way to highlight—not define—your relationship.
+As mentioned, a healthy relationship needs physical interactions to form a bond.